Glitter makeup ideas with tutorials and instructions on how to remove glitter from your skin.

 Where to buy glitters?

 Here are some options to buy safe glitters.
 I myself use and buy glitters mostly from a Finnish makeup artist, glitternisti.
-Here are links to options on Beautybay and Feelunique.
+Here are some options from BEAUTY BAY and amazon!

 How to remove glitter makeup from your skin

 Removing glitter from your skin takes some patience.
 But especially if you’re not using biodegradable glitter (guilty!), it is the one time you need to pull yourself together and focus.
 Glitter is messy, so you need to be careful with both it’s application and removal, so that it doesn’t end up in our ecosystem.
 You could say I’m almost hysterical about this, as I don’t want any glitter to get in the sink.
-These tips might not be the best for your skin (and I know my teachers wouldn’t be proud of me), but I think a little inconvenience is okay for your skin, as long as you’re taking care of the world.
+These tips might not be the best for your skin, but I think a little inconvenience is okay for your skin, as long as you’re not doing it every day.

 So – my tips to take off glitter would be to use